 For general information on this series: Monogatari entry

-This review is for the first volume of Bakemonogatai: Monster Tale by Nisio Isin (with artwork by VOFAN).
+This review is for the first volume of Bakemonogatari: Monster Tale by Nisio Isin (with artwork by VOFAN).
 The English edition was released by Vertical in December 2016.
 The second and third volume will be released in the following months (February 28, 2017 & April 25, 2017).
 It is a chronological sequel to Kizumonogatari, released a year before.

-For how messy the Monogatari Series is, Bakemonogatari: Wound Tale is probably the most consistent book of the series while still being one of the few oddballs in the light novel world.
+For how messy the Monogatari Series is, Bakemonogatari: Monster Tale is probably the most consistent book of the series while still being one of the few oddballs in the light novel world.
 This melting pot of tales, folklores and thoughts has managed to turn itself into a mainstream hit, though I still wonder how a self-pretentious story could have such a following and somewhat “cult” status.